The Vanguard Group: Growth of company

-Environmental Impacts
+Environmental impacts

-In March of 2021, Vanguard joined over 70 asset managers, aiming to have companies within their portfolios to achieve net-zero emissions by 2050, a goal that parallels the Paris Agreement.
+In March 2021, Vanguard joined over 70 asset managers, aiming to have companies within their portfolios to achieve net-zero emissions by 2060, a goal that parallels the Paris Agreement.
 Climate and Indigenous advocates felt optimistic about this development, but stressed the issue that Vanguard must also stop investing in companies that engage in deforestation, fossil fuel extraction, and environmental degradation.
-In line with their sustainability efforts, Vanguard has put out a number statements aimed at tackling climate change within their portfolios and the world at large.
-Despite these statements, the company still continues to have companies within their investor portfolios, such as ENAP Sipetrol, CPNC, and Petroamazonas, all of which contribute to fossil fuel production and the furtherance of climate change.
-When it comes to the issue of Indigenous rights, the Vanguard has released a statement titled “Social Risks and Right of Indigenous Peoples” which lists a series of questions for companies on the topic.
-However Vanguard frames these questions in the aims of protecting Indeigenous culture without any concrete policy to safeguard Indigenous rights and ensure that the internationally recognized right of Free, Prior, and Informed Consent is present in discussions with Indigenous communities.
+In line with their sustainability efforts, Vanguard has put out a number of statements aimed at tackling climate change within their portfolios and the world at large.
+Despite these statements, the company continues to have companies within their investor portfolios that contribute to fossil fuel production and the furtherance of climate change, such as ENAP Sipetrol, China National Petroleum Corporation (CPNC), and Petroamazonas.

-In terms of financial involvement, today, Vanguard holds at least $86 billion in coal, making them the world’s number-one investor in the industry.
-Additionally, according to Amazon Watch, the company holds $2.6 billion in debt and $9.6 billion in equities for oil companies currently working within the Amazon rainforest.
+In terms of financial involvement, Vanguard held at least $86 billion in coal in 2021, making them the world's number one investor in the industry.
+Additionally, according to Amazon Watch, in the same year, the company held $2.6 billion in debt and $9.6 billion in equities for oil companies currently working within the Amazon rainforest.